Beef Island

-Development controversy
+Development beef on Beef Island

 In 2007, a major development on Beef Island was delayed after challenges from an environmental group called the British Virgin Islands Heritage Conservation Group.
 A five-star hotel with a golf course and marina was proposed for development near Hans Creek, on the south east side of the island.
 After a judicial review the British Virgin Islands court ordered the project suspended.

 The controversy started in October 2006 when the Chief Minister of the British Virgin Islands, Dr. Orlando Smith, decided to approve the construction of a hotel on the island of Tortola, which is connected to Beef Island by the Queen Elizabeth II Bridge.
 Despite complaints at a public meeting held by the planning committee on January 24 2007, construction plans remained the same.
 Some of the local reasoning against the construction of the hotel included dangers to island habitats such as the salt pond, coral reef, and mangroves; fears of contaminating the local water supply; increased traffic; and overcrowding.

 On January 31, 2007, the Chief Minister approved construction of another hotel, the Beef Island five-star development.
 This approval was questionable because Hans Creek is a location that the Virgin Islands Fisheries Regulations had marked as protected, making it illegal to develop anything that would harmfully affect the environment.
 Fearing this potentially illegal development, activist groups on the island came together to combine their resources and created VIEC, the Virgin Islands Environmental Council.